Out of 50 US states, South Carolina made it to number seven in the top ten list of places people are moving into.

 This beach has many activities on offer to everyone.
-Learn to surf, kayak, canoe or sail!
+Learn to surf, kayak, canoe, or sail!
 Better yet, Folly Beach is also a great place for enthusiastic fishers.
-There’s a great local shop which can help out those who are new to fishing too.
+There’s a great local shop that can help out those who are new to fishing too.

 How do you feel about swimming in the ocean?
 This is possible at Folly Beach County Park.
 This preserve is arguably one of the most stunning in the country.

 Finally, after a hard day of fishing or swimming, try out a few of the best local bars.
 These include Lowlife Bar, Chico Feo, or Surf Bar.

 The absolute highlight of Hilton Head has to be its Harbour Town Lighthouse.
 If you move here, your gorgeous social media posts will make friends and family very envious!

 You’ll be able to enjoy catching rays on the Atlantic Ocean beaches and play golf all day, every day.